 In traffic, the 2W Blaze gets noticed better.
 In rural conditions, where motorists would routinely ignore dipping their high beams in the face of the Cateye HL-500II, there was a compliancy improvement with the 2W Blaze (although it still isn't anywhere close to 100%, or even 80%).

 Undoubtedly due to its low cost nature, the 2W Blaze does not have any current regulation.
-This means that the beam gradually gets dimmer as the 2 AA battery souce is depleted.
+This means that the beam gradually gets dimmer as the 2 AA battery source is depleted.
 Planet Bike quotes a high mode runtime of 5h on alkaline batteries, but I recommend that NiMH rechargeables be kept topped up for maximum performance.

 The 2W Blaze comes with a neat bracket that also fits many other Planet Bike/Smart front lights.
 Many reviewers have indicated issues with this mount, which is a bit puzzling since I've found it to be work well (notwithstanding some rattling noise).
 The bracket easily adjusts to fit older narrow to more recent large diameter handlebars.
 It mounts tool free, which also makes it a potential easy theft target (MEC stocks them for a reasonable CAD$5).

-At its peak, the 2W Blaze did well as a performance and value leader.
+In its day, the 2W Blaze did well as a performance and value leader.
 You needed to spend at least twice as much to find a light that's appreciably better, which really cements the CAD$23 MEC Quattro's place.
 My only real quibble with the Planet Bike 2W Blaze is that I would prefer to have a slightly tighter beam that concentrates the available light into a farther travelling beam (I've developed a preference for narrower, more penetrating beams over the years), which you will get in the MEC Quattro.
 Anyways, I've retired my 2W Blaze to glove box duty after 3 successful seasons.
 The current class champ is the MEC Quattro.

 Price: ~CAD$130-140